Cal Raleigh Player Props: Mariners vs. Twins

 Twins Pitching Rankings

-- The 9.7 strikeouts per nine innings put together by the Twins pitching staff ranks first in the league.
+- The Twins pitching staff is first in MLB with a collective 9.7 strikeouts per nine innings.

-- The Twins have the second-ranked team ERA among all MLB pitching staffs (3.73).
+- The Twins have the second-ranked team ERA among all league pitching staffs (3.71).

-- Twins pitchers combine to give up the fifth-fewest home runs in baseball (102 total, 1.1 per game).
+- The Twins give up the seventh-fewest home runs in baseball (108 total, 1.1 per game).

-- The right-hander last pitched on Saturday against the Oakland Athletics, when he tossed 5 2/3 innings, allowing seven earned runs while giving up eight hits.
+- The righty last appeared on Thursday against the Seattle Mariners, when he went 6 1/3 innings, allowing two earned runs while giving up three hits.

+- In nine games this season, the 35-year-old has an ERA of 5.10, with 10.6 strikeouts per nine innings.
+Opponents are batting .255 against him.

 © 2023 Data Skrive.
 All rights reserved.